 Did you notice the fun tea cart under Susie's fabulous painting?
 I'm all set for tea time, and have a perfect little spot for visiting with friends.

-The decision to use green was a last minute one, and is one I won't regret.
-It's so fresh and cheerful.
-The buffalo check by Romo Fabrics is perfect.
-The rug is to the trade.
+The decision to use green was a last minute one.
+If you've been following along, you know I'd been planning to use blue and white fabrics.
+I'm glad I was spontaneous and listened to the inner voice that was saying, "Stop!
+Use green!"
+This change created a more fresh and cheerful space.
+The buffalo check on the chairs is perfect.
+The shade of green is gorgeous, and the checks are nice and large.
+Another addition I love is the rug which is to the trade.
 If you're interested in one, send me an email, and I can point you in the right direction.

-The fabric on the loveseat is Perennials, and I love that I can have such a light color without any worries.
-The green tape is from Samuel and Sons, where I knew I'd find exactly the right shade.
+The fabric on the loveseat is indoor/outdoor, and I love that I can have such a light color without any worries.
 I've had this mirror for years, and I love flanking it with blue and white.
-These acrylic brackets are great.
+The acrylic brackets are a great way to update to this classic look.

 This spot was perfect for the Oomph Chatham Console Table.